UPPMAX/programming_formalisms/docs/meeting_notes/20241029_nbis_training_hub.md

 - Train the Trainer
 - Organisational learning course
-- The Swedish context of Open Sciece
+- The Swedish context of Open Science

 Advice: